-Teaching children the importance of keeping their bodies clean is the best way to help prevent infections and reduce the spread of germs.
+Teaching children about personal hygiene and the importance of keeping their bodies clean is the best way to help prevent infections and reduce the spread of germs.
 Helping children feel good about themselves and caring about the way they look is important for self esteem and helps them to keep healthy in later life.

 Parents should lead by example by making personal hygiene part of everyday life.
 A simple visual checklist breaking down personal hygiene routines into small steps can be an effective way to teach and remind children how to take care of their bodies and will help them develop good personal hygiene practices for life.